 Kreuzberghof

-Kreuzberghof is a sustainable living quarter with a clear focus on providing a healthy living atmosphere.
-Three units will be grouped around a communal botanical courtyard generating a cooling micro climate in the heart of Düsseldorf Kaiserswerth.
+The Kreuzberghof is a sustainable residential quarter with a clear focus on a healthy living atmosphere.
+Three units, grouped around a communal botanical courtyard, create a cooling microclimate in the heart of Düsseldorf Kaiserswerth.

 Group 2 Chapters